 - How do I pay car tax at the Post Office?

 - What should I do if my road tax is going up?

 - What is the DVLA?

-- How do I use Parker’s car tax checker to check how much tax to pay?
+- How do I check how much tax to pay on my car?

 How much car tax should I pay?
 Car tax bands and rates explained.

-How much tax you will pay every year depends on which VED (vehicle excise duty) band your vehicle falls into.
-The UK government has targets it needs to hit with regard to climate change and emissions, so the VED bands are largely rates based on your vehicle’s CO2 emissions.
+How much tax you will pay every year depends on which VED band your vehicle falls into.
+The UK government has targets it needs to hit with regard to climate change and emissions, so the VED bands are largely based on your vehicle’s CO2 emissions and fuel type.